peteraritchie/ConsoleApplicationBuilder/src/CommandLineExtensions/README.md

 ### Injection

 System.CommandLine does not inherently support .NET dependency injection.
 CommandLineExtensions enables dependency injection via ConsoleApplicationBuilder.
-Commands added through the `AddCommand` extension method automatically leverage dependency inject and any types that are instantiated by CommandLineExtensions will have dependencies resolved.
+Commands added through the `AddCommand` extension method automatically leverage dependency injection and any types that are instantiated by CommandLineExtensions will have dependencies resolved.
 For example:

 ```csharp
 var builder = ConsoleApplication.CreateBuilder(args);